Nikhilfy/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 A rock paper scissors game i made using JavaScript.
-UI will be added sooni
+UI will be added soon